peter-w-bryant/UW-Madison-Course-Scraper/README.md

   - Course Description
   - Course Prerequisites

-An example of a course's information for UW-Madison's CS577 Introduction to Algorithms is as follows:
+An example of a course's information for UW-Madison's `CS577: Introduction to Algorithms` is as follows:
 ```{JSON}
 "comp_sci 53": {
         "code": "COMP SCI 577",